Jan0660/rcaron-docs/docs/getting-started.md

 # Getting Started

+RCaron is currently unusable as a shell, a little usable as a scripting language.

 ## Installation

 You can install the RCaron shell as a global tool with the following command, requires .NET 7: